vsheg/intermediate-ml/05-exploratory/02-density.typ

 $

 === Covariance matrix
-#note[
-  Diagonal matrices
+#note[Diagonal matrices $Lambda$ are useful because operations with them are simple.
   $ Lambda = dmat(lambda_1, dots.down, lambda_k) $
-  are useful because operations with them are simple:

   + Multiplying a vector $bold(v)$ by a diagonal matrix scales each component of the vector by the corresponding diagonal element.